tmurakami/mockito4k/README.md

 }
 ```

-> **Note:** The `willThrow` function may not work for the classes shrunk by the [code shrinker](https://developer.android.com/studio/build/shrink-code.html#shrink-code).
-In that case, you must add the following settings into your ProGuard configuration file.
+> **Note:** Several functions may not work for the classes shrunk by [enabling code shrinking on Android projects](https://developer.android.com/studio/build/shrink-code.html#shrink-code).
+In that case, you need to add the following settings into your ProGuard configuration file.
 >
 > ```
 > -keepattributes RuntimeVisibleAnnotations